montisan/APIRequester/README.md

 ## Notes

-A networking kit for RESTful API requests，modified from [RTNetworing](https://github.com/casatwy/RTNetworking).
+A networking kit for RESTful API requests，the reference is [RTNetworing](https://github.com/casatwy/RTNetworking).